Low L-glutamine levels may affect metabolism and gut health. Using supplements may help manage irritable bowel syndrome (IBS).

-L-glutamine is a non-essential amino acid that is often simply called glutamine.
-It is produced by the body and is also found in food.
+L-glutamine is a nonessential amino acid that people often simply call glutamine.
+It is essential for overall health.
+Glutamine is the

-A person needs sufficient proteins to function optimally, and amino acids are the basic building blocks of proteins.
+The body needs protein for most functions, and amino acids are the basic building blocks of proteins.

 L-glutamine is the most plentiful amino acid in the body and supports intestinal health.
-L-glutamine may work for those with IBS because of this role.
+For this reason, it may help people with IBS.

 What is IBS?